REST API

 The REST API is Rate Limited to 60 requests per minute by default.

-If you're running on Laravel 8+ you can change this configuration in your RouteServiceProvider.
+You can change this configuration in your RouteServiceProvider.
 Learn more about Laravel 8+ Rate Limiting.

 // app/Providers/RouteServiceProvider.php